Why Rosalía Is The Breakout Star You Need To Know At The Grammys

 Fun facts: Rosalía narrated Harry Styles' "Adore You" video, and Madonna tried to book her to perform at her Moroccan birthday party back in 2018.
 So yeah, calling her talented would be a vast understatement.
 I mean, Madonna?!

-At Sunday's Grammys, Rosalía is facing off against a few other breakout stars, including Lizzo, Lil Nas X, and Maggie Rogers for Best New Artist.
-Regardless of who wins, though, it’s clear Rosalía is one to watch.
+On Sunday's Grammys, Rosalía was facing off against a few other breakout stars, including Lizzo, Lil Nas X, and Maggie Rogers for Best New Artist.
+Although Billie Eilish won, it’s clear Rosalía is still one to watch.

 Advertisement